 To implement the Fund's Rule 12b-1 Plans, the Fund has entered into a Distribution Agreement with G.distributors, LLC, a Delaware limited liability company which is a wholly-owned subsidiary of GAMI, having principal offices located at One Corporate Center, Rye, New York 10580-1422.
 The Distributor acts as agent of the Fund for the continuous offering of its shares on a best efforts basis.
+Purchases of Class A shares of the Fund may pay a front-end sales charge.
+Of such sales charges, certain portions are retained by the Distributor.

-Set forth in the table below are the amounts of sales commissions and underwriting fees on Class A shares and contingent deferred sales charges ("CDSC") for Class A and Class C shares received and retained by the Distributor for the past three fiscal years:
+Set forth in the table below are the amounts of sales charges paid on the purchases of Class A shares and contingent deferred sales charges ("CDSC") for Class A and Class C shares received and retained by the Distributor for the past three fiscal years.